lightning/bolts/bolt-taproot-gossip.md

 ### Requirements

 The origin node:
+- If the chain being referred to is not the Bitcoin blockchain:
+    - MUST set `chain_hash` to the 32-byte hash that uniquely identifies the chain that the channel was opened within:
+- otherwise, MUST not set `chain_hash` as the _Bitcoin blockchain_ is assumed.
 - MUST NOT send `channel_update_2` before `channel_ready` has been received.
 - MUST NOT send `channel_update_2` for legacy (non-taproot) channels.
 - MAY create a `channel_update_2` to communicate the channel parameters to the